What Does Inc Mean?

 What is Sole Proprietorship?

 SP (or DBA, which stands for doing business as) is, perhaps, the riskiest of all legal structures because there is no liability protection.
-Legally it’s very easy to get set up and running (not to mention inexpensive), but of all legal structures is the least recommended by lawyers.
+Legally it’s very easy to get set up and to run (not to mention inexpensive), but of all legal structures is the least recommended by lawyers.

 What is Limited Liability Companies (LLCs)?